 The implications are clear – if you’re not able to reach your audience through mobile search or display, or you’re not providing a satisfactory mobile experience you will miss out compared to competitors who are.

 According to Google’s own research 94% of smartphone users search for local info, 51% visit the store they searched for and 29% make a purchase.

 All of these stats demonstrate that you need to be taking the mobile visitor seriously.
 Is it effecting you right now?
-You might be thinking that this only applies to retailers if so check your analytics and see how much traffic you are already getting via mobiles and tablets.
+You might be thinking that this only applies to large national retailers if so check your analytics and see how much traffic you are already getting via mobiles and tablets.
 Look also at the levels of engagement and bounce rate for these visitors.
 If they are having a poor user experience on their small screens there will probably be a significant difference between this group and your desktop visitors.
 The discrepancy between the two is only likely to increase over time with your site effectiveness decreasing at a similar rate.

 What to do?

-Instead of creating 232 different layouts for your website to be loaded on separate devices (and who knows how many more as technology advances), you can create a single format that will fit itself automatically to the screen it is displayed on.
+Instead of creating hundreds of different layouts for your website to be loaded on separate devices (and who knows how many more as technology advances), you can create a single format that will fit itself automatically to the screen it is displayed on.
 Since this layout is ‘responding’ to the screen size, this is called responsive web design.

 What is responsive web design?

 In a nutshell it is designing and coding your website with a flexible and fluid layout.
 This fluidity provides the ability to adapt to the visitors device/screen size so that images and other elements of the site adapt to present a satisfactory user experience.